stofte/gitbumr/readme.md

  - `itemProperties` in `binding.json` should be sorted alphabetically to avoid confusion since `rust_qt_binding_generator` sorts these when generating the user role index used to access the values in QML.
+ - AppImages binaries might require these libs to run:
+  `libgl1-mesa-glx libfontconfig libcurl3`
+ - When testing Ubuntu remotely from Windows, be sure to run VcXsrv in the [right configuration](https://github.com/Microsoft/WSL/issues/2855#issuecomment-358861903) (display 0, uncheck native opengl).
+   When using PuTTY check "Enable X11 forwarding" under *Connection > SSH > X11*, and instead of setting the `DISPLAY` env variable in the shell, enter `:0` in the "X display location" field.

 QtCreator has some gotchas: